ttltrk/TTT/DO/CMD/CMD.md

 ```
 1. Downloaded image 'nginx' from Docker Hub
 2. Started a new container from that image
 3. Opened port 80 on the host IP
+4. Routes that traffic to the container IP, port 80
 ```

 **starting the nginx webserver in the background**